worldbank/metadata-editor-docs/docs/tech_installation.md

 - Apache 2.4 or later
 - IIS 6/7.x or later
 - NGINX

+**PHP**:
-- PHP: Version 8.1 or later, with the following required extensions:
+- Version 8.1 or later, with the following required extensions:
   - xsl
   - xml
   - mbstring
   - mysqli
+  - curl
+  - openssl
+  - zip

+To instructions on installing PHP, [see documentation](/tech_installation_php.html).

 **Database**:
 - MySQL 8.x or MariaDB.
-The database is not provided in the Metadata Editor package.
-The selected database application must be downloaded from its respective repository or website.

 **Python**:
 - Python 3.12 or later is required for running the FastAPI backend for data import/export and generating summary statistics for Stata, SPSS, and CSV files.

-### Downloading and installing the Metadata Editor
+## Downloading and installing the Metadata Editor

-#### Required components
+### Required components

 To install the Metadata Editor, you need:
-- Metadata Editor: PHP application with a MySQL/MariaDB database.
+- [Metadata Editor](https://github.com/worldbank/metadata-editor): PHP application with a MySQL/MariaDB database.
-- PyDataTools: Python backend API for data import/export and summary statistics.
+- [Metadata Editor FastAPI](https://github.com/worldbank/metadata-editor-fastapi): Python backend API for data import/export and summary statistics.

-#### Folder structure
+### Folder structure

 After installation, your directory structure should look like this: